-Removing a parked vehicle causing obstruction on common property
+Removing an abandoned vehicle on your strata common property

 PICA Group’s top tips for better parking management